FinalCAD/iOS-KeyboardManager/README.md

 iOS 8.0 / Swift

 ##Usage
 First of all, you must enable the module.
-We extended `UIApplication` so you'll just have to
+We extended `UIApplication` so you'll just have to do this in your `AppDelegate` :

+	func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
+	        UIApplication.KeyboardManager.enabled = true
+	        return true
+	    }

-Let's imagine a common usage of the keyboard : UIViewController with UITextField(s).
+Now, let's imagine a common usage of the keyboard : UIViewController with UITextField(s).

 	class MyViewController: UIViewController {

+	    …

+	    //MARK: Keyboard Management

+	    override func keyboardWillAppear(animated: Bool) {
+        	super.keyboardWillAppear(animated)

+        	self.animateAlongsideWithKeyboard({ keyboard in
+            	if let keyboardEndFrame = keyboard.endFrame(inViewController: self) {
+                	self.textFieldsViewBottomConstraint.constant = max(0, self.view.frame.height - keyboardEndFrame.minY)
+                	self.view.layoutIfNeeded()
             	}
+        	})
+    	}

+    	override func keyboardWillDisappear(animated: Bool) {
+        	super.keyboardWillDisappear(animated)

+        	self.animateAlongsideWithKeyboard({ _ in
+            	self.textFieldsViewBottomConstraint.constant = 0
+            	self.view.layoutIfNeeded()
+        	})
+    	}

+	}

+As you can see, the simplicity comes by the `keyboardWill(Dis)Appear` & `keyboardDid(Dis)Appear` functions, plus the ability to unify your animations using the `animateAlongsideWithKeyboard()` function.

 #License (MIT)